seanlano/md2pdf-client/README.md

 - If you use the `--template` option, don't forget that the template must also exist in the server - you can't use a local template (at least not yet).
 - If something doesn't work on the server end, you should get a `.log` file in the same directory as your input Markdown file - take a look in there for more information.
 - If something doesn't work on the client end, it can be helpful to run `md2pdf-client` from the command line to check the output.
+- Compare mode can only be used from the command-line, it won't show up in the "Open With" menu.
+Use the flag `--compare` followed by the path to the _old_ version, then the path to the _new_ version.
+The output PDF will be in the location of the new Markdown version.
+Images are removed in compare mode.

 ## Installation